 Marijuana plants can sometimes be hermaphrodites.
 Hermaphrodite marijuana plants produce both male pollen sacs and female flowers.
 Occasionally, hermaphroditic plants appear because of genetics, but most of the time, it is because the plant is under some type of stress: root rot, excess heat, and malnutrition can lead to marijuana hermaphroditism.

 There are two kinds of hermaphroditic marijuana plants: true hermaphrodite and mixed gender.
-A true hermaphrodite plant has male and female sex organs, but on different areas of the plant.
+A true hermaphrodite plant has male and female sex organs but in different areas of the plant.
 Mixed-gender marijuana plants have yellow sex organs called anthers, and these are usually grown by females that will still produce pollen and will pollinate nearby flowers.

 To Sum Up